Thunder VPN isn’t the worse free VPN we’ve tested, but it has a lot of improvement to undertake before we can recommend it.

 You can download the service via the Google Play Store.
 If you’re not put off by multiple typos and grammatical errors when reading the product description, you can go ahead and install.

 9. Support Limited to FAQs

-The website itself is a bare-bones operation, a mere landing page with little to discover.
-It’s more than a lot of other free VPNs offer (many don’t have websites), but with such little help or information to be gained, you wonder why Thunder VPN even bothered.
+The website itself is very basic: a mere landing page with little to discover.
+It’s more than a lot of other free VPN services provide (many don’t have websites), but with such little help or information to be gained, you wonder why Thunder VPN even tried.

 10. The Bottom Line - Don't Use